Marvel's 'Thor' soars to top of U.S.-Canada movie charts

 | LOS ANGELES/NEW YORK

-LOS ANGELES/NEW YORK Marvel superhero Thor pounded his box office competitors over the weekend, muscling movie sequel "Thor: The Dark World" to the top of U.S. and Canadian charts with a hefty $86.1 million (53.7 million pounds) in debut ticket sales.
+LOS ANGELES/NEW YORK Marvel superhero Thor pounded his box office competitors over the weekend, muscling movie sequel "Thor: The Dark World" to the top of U.S. and Canadian charts with a hefty $86.1 million in debut ticket sales.

 The 3D film starring Chris Hemsworth trounced last week's top movies.
 Raunchy comedy "Jackass Presents: Bad Grandpa" finished in second place with $11.3 million from Friday through Sunday, according to Hollywood.com.